-The Board of Management has determined that the Association is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 2 to the financial statements.
+The Board of Management has determined that the Association is not a reporting entity and that this general purpose financial report should be prepared in accordance with the accounting policies outlined in Note 2 to the financial statements.

-In the opinion of the Board of Management the Spancial report as set out on pages 1 to 14:
+In the opinion of the Board of Management the financial report as set out on pages 1 to 15:

-- Presents fairly the results of the operations of Social Security Rights Victoria Inc as at 30 June 2021 and the state of its affairs for the year ended on that date. - 2.
-At the date of this statement, there are reasonable grounds to believe that Social Security Rights Victoria Inc will be able to pay its debts as and when they fall due.
+- Presents fairly the financial position of Social Security Rights Victoria Inc as at 30 June 2023 and its performance for the year ended on that date. - At the date of this statement, there are reasonable grounds to believe that Social Security Rights Victoria Inc will be able to pay its debts as and when they fall due.

-This statement is made in accordance with a resolution of the Board of Management and is signed for and on behalf of the Board of Management by.
+This statement is made in accordance with a resolution of the Board of Management and is signed for and on behalf of the Board of Management by: